sbhrwl/customer_feedback_analysis/docs/Transformers/Evolution.md

 3. **LSTM to Bidirectional RNN**:
    - **Challenge**: LSTMs processed data in a single direction, missing future context.
-   - **Solution**: Bidirectional RNNs processed data in `both directions, capturing more context`.
+   - **Solution**: Bidirectional RNNs `processed data in both directions`, `capturing more context`.

 4. **Bidirectional RNN to Encoder-Decoder**:
    - **Challenge**: Bidirectional RNNs had limitations with variable-length sequences and complex dependencies.
-   - **Solution**: Encoder-Decoder architectures separated the encoding and decoding phases, adding flexibility and handling variable-length sequences.
+   - **Solution**: Encoder-Decoder architectures `separated the encoding and decoding phases`, adding flexibility and `handling variable-length sequences`.

 5. **Encoder-Decoder to Attention Mechanisms**:
    - **Challenge**: Encoder-Decoder architectures needed a better focus mechanism on the input sequence during decoding.
-   - **Solution**: Attention Mechanisms allowed the decoder to dynamically focus on relevant parts of the input sequence, enhancing performance.
+   - **Solution**: Attention Mechanisms allowed the decoder to `dynamically focus on relevant parts` of the input sequence, `enhancing performance`.

 6. **Attention Mechanisms to Transformers**:
    - **Challenge**: Attention mechanisms, while powerful, introduce computational complexity and risk of overfitting.
-   - **Solution**: Transformer models use `self-attention` mechanisms, enabling scaling and parallel processing, leading to breakthroughs in performance and efficiency.
+   - **Solution**: Transformer models use `self-attention` mechanisms, enabling `scaling and parallel processing`, leading to breakthroughs in performance and efficiency.

 ### Visualization:
 ```